Aqwerty321/ai_hackathon_judge/README.md

 ## Features

 - 🔍 **Modular analyzers** for video, text, and code signals.
+- 🎥 **Video pipeline** with optional Whisper transcription + sentiment analysis and caching.
 - 🧮 **Configurable weighting** of each modality to align with event priorities.
 - 📝 **Explainable reports** saved to `reports/` summarising the decision process.
 - ✅ **Unit tests** covering the scoring logic and heuristic analyzers.